Love at First Sight (2023 film)

 Love at First Sight is a 2023 American romantic comedy film directed by Vanessa Caswill and written by Katie Lovejoy, based upon the 2011 novel The Statistical Probability of Love at First Sight by Jennifer E. Smith.
 It stars Haley Lu Richardson, Ben Hardy, Dexter Fletcher, Rob Delaney, Sally Phillips and Jameela Jamil.

-The film premiered on Netflix on September 15, 2023, and has received mostly positive response from both critics and viewers.
+The film premiered on Netflix on September 15, 2023, and received mixed reviews from critics.

 Plot

 On December 20th at JFK Airport, the narrator introduces 20-year old Hadley Sullivan.
 An American student who is often late with an undercharged phone, Hadley just misses her flight to London and is rebooked on the next.

 At a charging station, Hadley meets British 22-year old Yale student Oliver Jones, who lends her his charger.
 They hit it off and agree to have dinner together at the food court.
 Hadley explains she is flying to London for her dad Andrew's second wedding and is ambivalent about his decision to remarry only a few months after divorcing her mother.
 Oliver reveals he is studying statistical inference and conducting an unspecified research project.
 As he is carrying a garment bag, Hadley assumes he is also going to a wedding, which he does not contest.

 After boarding, Hadley and Oliver part, but he discovers his seat belt is broken, so is moved to the seat next to Hadley.
 They spend the flight falling in love.

 After landing, Oliver puts his mobile number into Hadley's so she can contact him, but it dies and she loses the number.
 With no way to find him, Hadley goes to the wedding, arriving right before it is due to start.
 Although struggling with her father's decision to remarry, Hadley is charmed by his fiancée Charlotte's kindness and consideration.

 After the ceremony, Hadley overhears family friends telling Charlotte they will be leaving early to attend a memorial service.
 After hearing some of the details, Hadley quickly realizes Oliver has actually come to London to attend his mother’s memorial, not a wedding.
 She spontaneously decides to go to it, as the wedding reception does not start for four hours.

 Meanwhile, Oliver's brother Luther collects him at the airport to head to the Shakespeare-themed memorial.
 There, he reunites with his father Val, and his still-living mother Tessa, who has terminal lung cancer and wants to attend her own memorial.
 Oliver tells her he is unhappy she refuses to undergo treatment, but Tessa emphasises that even with treatment she would still die, so would rather do so feeling like herself.